 Existing law provides the manners in which the legal relationship of a mother and child can be established, including: (1) except in the case of a gestational agreement, proof that a woman gave birth to a child; (2) an adjudication that a woman is the mother of a child; (3) proof that a woman has adopted a child; (4) an unrebutted presumption of a woman's maternity; (5) the consent of a woman to assisted reproduction that resulted in the birth of a child; or (6) an adjudication confirming a woman as a parent of a child born to a gestational carrier.
 (NRS 126.041) Existing law also provides the manners in which the legal relationship of a father and child can be established, including: (1) an adjudication that a man is the father of a child; (2) proof that a man has adopted a child; (3) the consent of a man to assisted reproduction that resulted in the birth of a child; (4) an adjudication confirming a man as a parent of a child born to a gestational carrier; (5) a presumption of paternity that arises if a man was married to or cohabiting with the natural mother of a child or resides with and holds out a child as his natural child; (6) genetic testing establishing a man as the father of a child; or (7) a voluntary acknowledgment of paternity by a man.
 (NRS 126.041, 126.051, 126.053) Section 34 of this bill uses the gender-neutral language of the UPA to set forth the circumstances in which a parent and child relationship is established between a person and a child.
-Similarly, section 37 of this bill uses the gender-neutral language of the UPA to establish the circumstances in which a parent of the circumstances in which a parent of a child.
+Similarly, section 37 of this bill uses the gender-neutral language of the UPA to establish the circumstances in which a person is presumed to be a parent of a child.

 Sections 38-51 of this bill establish provisions modeled after those of the UPA relating to the voluntary acknowledgment or voluntary denial of parentage by certain persons, including provisions relating to the requirements for, rescission of and challenge to an acknowledgment of parentage or denial of parentage.
 Section 42 of this bill provides that, unless an acknowledgment of parentage or denial of parentage is rescinded or challenged, such an acknowledgment of parentage or denial of parentage that meets all requirements of law and is filed with the State Registrar of Vital Statistics is equivalent to an adjudication of the parentage of a child or the nonparentage of a person, respectively.
-Section 43 of this bill prohibits the State Registrar of Vital Statistics from charging a fee for filing an acknowledgment of parentage or denial of a parentage or denial of a parentage or a acknowledgment of parentage or denial of parentage or denial of parentage or denial of parentage or denial of parentage, and section 51 of this bill authorizes the State Board of Health to adopt any necessary regulations relating to an acknowledgment of parentage or denial of parentage.
+Section 43 of this bill prohibits the State Registrar of Vital Statistics from charging a fee for filing an acknowledgment of parentage or denial of parentage, and section 51 of this bill authorizes the State Board of Health to adopt any necessary regulations relating to an acknowledgment of parentage or denial of parentage.